Skip to main content

 • Sonatype Lifecycle can often give better scan results when an SBOM is included in the scanned files.

-Store the SBOMs in your Sonatype Nexus Repository (or other package managers)
+Store the SBOMs in your Sonatype SBOM Manager

 • This can be done automatically alongside your build process.
-Storing these files in NXRM, another artifact manager, or a source control repository gives you centralized storage for your SBOMs and standardizes the way these are stored across the organization.
+Storing these files in SBOM Manager, provides centralized storage for your SBOMs and your third-party applications.

 Beware of the risks in sharing your SBOMs with the general public